-- Intersection LOS: The alternative would not meet WSDOT LOS D standard for state route traffic operations. - Traffic Safety: The alternative would result in increased potential for traffic safety issues. - Transit LOS: The alternative would not meet the "yellow" LOS standard for transit. - Rail Traffic: The alternative would result in increased rail traffic such that new, unplanned infrastructure would be required.
+- Roadway Travel Speed: The alternative would result in a decrease in roadway travel speed to a speed below the adopted LOS standard. - Traffic Safety: The alternative would result in increased potential for traffic safety issues. - Transit LOS: The alternative would not meet the "yellow" LOS standard for transit. - Rail Traffic: The alternative would result in increased rail traffic such that new, unplanned infrastructure would be required. - Pedestrian and Bicycle Traffic: The alternative would not meet pedestrian and bicycle LOS standards.

-7.2.2 Impacts Common to Both Alternatives
+4.2.2 Impacts Common to Both Alternatives

 This section describes impacts that would occur under each alternative.
 Traffic volumes would increase.
-The City is in the process of developing a multimodal level of service standard that will incorporate a corridor travel time metric used to assess potential impacts and determine transportation needs for the City.
+The City recently developed a multimodal level of service standard that incorporates corridor travel time to assess roadway vehicular performance.
 With increases in traffic volumes, travel times will also increase without implementation of transportation improvements.
-Also under each alternative, the potential for conflicts between modes, vehicle-vehicle, vehicle-pedestrian, and vehicle-bicycle, increases.
-Specific traffic volume and operations impacts are discussed for each alternative in Section 7.2.3 and Section 7.2.4.
+Also under each alternative, the potential for conflicts between modes, vehiclevehicle, vehicle-pedestrian, and vehicle-bicycle, increases.
+Specific traffic volume and operations impacts are discussed for each alternative in Section 4.2.3 and Section 4.2.4.